 Following this experience I decided I wanted to do something to help make a difference to others so I began training with the NCT to become an Antenatal Teacher.
 By now my son was 4 and my daughter was 6 months old.
 The course was a big commitment over the next 3 years.
 NCT practitioner training remains the "gold standard" to this day with its rigorous and comprehensive courses now university validated.
-I qualified in 1998 and gained my first NCT Licence to Practise, renewable annually providing continuing professional development criteria have been met.
+I qualified in 1998 and gained my first NCT Licence to Practise, which must be renewed annually.
 I have now taught antenatal courses to over a thousand pregnant women and partners.
 In 2005 I completed the necessary work to become an NCT Advanced Antenatal Teacher (now NCT Excellent Practitioner) and in 2010 I gained the University of Bedfordshire Diploma of Higher Education in Antenatal Education (Level 5 - now Foundation Degree) to bring my qualification in line with newer NCT recruits.